JohnsonAQ/DSE6311-Capstone/README.md

-# Model Development Leveraged To Support At-Risk Intervention in Healthcare: Preventing and Combatting Complications Related to Oxygen Deficiency in Clinical Settings
+#  Predictive Modeling to Support At Risk Intervention and Prevention Healthcare Through Behavior and Physiological Data

 ## Background